Tranquilo-Organization/Tranquilo-Backend/README.md

 - **AutoMapper Profiles:** Used to map between DTOs and domain models.

 ### 3. Data Access Layer (DAL)
 This layer manages all interactions with the database, including CRUD operations.
-It includes:

-- **Models:** Represents the database tables and their relationships.
-- **DbContext:** Entity Framework Core context to manage database connections and queries.
-- **Repositories:** Implements data access logic for CRUD operations and querying the database.

-## Technologies Used

-- **ASP.NET Core Web API** for building the API.
-- **AutoMapper** for object mapping between layers.
-- **Entity Framework Core** for database access and management.
-- **JWT (JSON Web Token)** for secure authentication.
-- **ASP.NET Core Identity** for managing user roles and authentication.
-- **Swashbuckle** for generating API documentation with Swagger.

 ## Dependencies